zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/samples/usage-of-the-switch-activity-with-custom-types.md

         return 0;
     }
     ```

--   Eine benutzerdefinierte <xref:System.ComponentModel.TypeConverter>\-Klasse wird implementiert.
-Diese führt die Konvertierung einer Instanz der benutzerdefinierten Klasse in eine Zeichenfolge sowie die Konvertierung einer Zeichenfolge in eine Instanz der benutzerdefinierten Klasse aus.
+-   <span data-ttu-id="735f6-109">Eine benutzerdefinierte <xref:System.ComponentModel.TypeConverter>-Klasse wird implementiert.
+Diese führt die Konvertierung einer Instanz der benutzerdefinierten Klasse in eine Zeichenfolge sowie die Konvertierung einer Zeichenfolge in eine Instanz der benutzerdefinierten Klasse aus.</span><span class="sxs-lookup"><span data-stu-id="735f6-109">A custom <xref:System.ComponentModel.TypeConverter> class is implemented that performs the conversion of an instance of the custom class to a string and a string to an instance of a custom class.</span></span>

     ```
     public class PersonConverter : TypeConverter